Cosijopiii/CGPNAS/README.md

 - **`Utils/`**: Utility functions for Datasets
 - **`CGPNASWSS/`**:  Directory containing modules related to he progressive self-supervised framework.
 - **`requirements.txt`**: List of Python dependencies required to run the code.

+Our codebase is inspired by Suganuma work in the repository https://github.com/sg-nm/cgp-cnn-PyTorch.

 ## Installation